snehaheda/payments-library/REST-API-Docs/index.md

 ## A basic example

 This code snippet creates a new Customer and adds a new Payment Method.
-Once the payment method is registered to Stripe, a new Transaction is created and captured.
+Once the Payment Method is registered to Stripe, a new Transaction is created and captured.

 Note that all the entities are created using the factory methods.
 You need to set all the required properties and after they are set, you can call action methods on them.
 For example `c.registerCustomer()` or `t.capture()`.

 Also note that `bt_stripe.P360_API_v1.commitWork()` is happening as the very last action.

 It is very important to catch the error.
-If some error happens (for example, a payment method can't be registered for some reason), the API is throwing a `bt_stripe.P360_API_v1.P360_Exception`.
-Catching the error you can decide about the further flow of your business logic.
+If some error happens (for example, a Payment Method can't be registered for some reason), the API is throwing a `bt_stripe.P360_API_v1.P360_Exception`.
+Catching the error can let you decide about the further flow of your business logic.

 ```
 		// You need to select a Payment Gateway.
-It should not be the Default one, but this is the typical case
 		// It is important to set the paymentGatewayId property on all object instances.

 		bt_stripe__Payment_Gateway__c[] pgList = [SELECT Id